y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - Disks provide most of the secondary storage on which file systems are maintained.
 Two characteristics make them convenient for this purpose:
   - A disk can be rewritten in place; it is possible to read a block from the disk, modify the block, and write it back into the same place.
   - A disk can access directly any block of information it contains.
-- To improve I/O effeciency, I/O transfers between memory and disk are performed in units of blocks.
+- To improve I/O efficiency, I/O transfers between memory and disk are performed in units of blocks.
 Each block has one or more sectors.
 - A file system poses two quite different design problems.
   - The first problem is defining how the file system should look to the user.
   - The second problem is creating algorithms and data structures to map the logical file system onto the physical secondary-storage devices.